wormhole-foundation/wormhole/docs/operations.md

 - The **guardian key**, which is the bridge consensus key.
 This key is very critical - your node uses it to certify VAA messages.
 The public key's hash is stored in the guardian set on all connected chains.
 It does not accrue rewards.
-  It's your share of the multisig mechanism that protect the Wormhole network.
+  It's your share of the multisig mechanism that protects the Wormhole network.
 The guardian set can be replaced if a majority of the guardians agree to sign and publish a new guardian set.

 - A **node key**, which identifies it on the gossip network, similar to Solana's node identity or a Tendermint